gonX/django-esi/README.md

 All access to ESI happens through a client object that is automatically generated for you and contains all of ESI's routes.
 The new and **recommended** way of getting that client object is through a single provider instance from the EsiClientProvider class.

+The new provider approach has two main advantages: First, creating a new client is slow (e.g. can takes up to 5 seconds).
+So, for maximum performance you want to avoid creating multiple clients in your app.
+Using the provider automatically ensures this.

-Note that the previous approach of creating multiple clients directly (e.g. with `esi_client_factory()`) is no longer recommended, since it is slower and prone to cause memory leaks.
+Second, the previous approach of creating multiple clients can cause memory leaks.
+Especially when used in concurrent environment (e.g. threads or celery tasks), where each worker is creating it's own client.

 ### Example for creating a provider